-Why Less Men Are Taking Leave…And What Employers Need to Know
+Why fewer Men Are Taking Leave…And What Employers Need to Know

-When you’re male employee skips into work after the summer holidays and proudly proclaims he’s going to be a Daddy, do you:
+When your male employee skips into work after the summer holidays and proudly proclaims he’s going to be a Daddy, do you:

 A – Leap across the office, shake his hand and offer to take him for a pint?